Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 Local SEO for dentists isn't identical to local SEO for a restaurant or a law firm.
 The category selection alone has meaningful consequences.

-According to Sterling Sky's research into dental local SEO, there are currently 13 available GBP categories for dentists.
-And in the vast majority of cases — based on their testing and client data — the most effective primary category is simply "Dentist."
+There are multiple GBP categories available for dentists.
+In the vast majority of cases, the most effective primary category is simply "Dentist."
 It sounds obvious.
 Most practices get this wrong anyway, either picking something too specific as their primary (like "Cosmetic Dentist") or stacking categories without a clear hierarchy.

-Whitespark's local ranking factor survey found that primary GBP category is the single highest-weighted ranking factor among local SEO experts — and that choosing the wrong primary category is the top negative factor.
+Among local SEO practitioners, primary GBP category is consistently cited as one of the highest-weighted ranking factors — and choosing the wrong primary is among the top negative ones.
 These aren't soft signals.
 They're structural decisions that affect where you appear before a single patient sees your name.

 The Three Factors Google Uses to Rank Local Results